carotene/carotene-docs/quick_overview/presence.rst

 In this step, we will add to our live scoreboard a counter of the users that are subscribed to the chat in a given moment.

 Many real-time applications need presence.
-You may even use presence in your backend to see the lists of users that are online in your application by setting up a common channel for authenticated users.
+You may even use presence in your backend to see the list of users that are online in your application by setting up a common channel for authenticated users.

 Adding presence is easy.
-Just enable it in your Carotene configuration in ``_rel/carotene/releases/VERSION/sys.config``, relative to your carotene instalation.
+Just enable it in your Carotene configuration in ``_rel/carotene/releases/VERSION/sys.config``, relative to your Carotene installation.
 Substitute ``VERSION`` for your version of Carotene.

 .. code-block:: erlang